 Sunburg real estate is some of the most expensive in Minnesota, although Sunburg house values don't compare to the most expensive real estate in the U.S.

 Because occupations involving physical labor dominate the local economy, Sunburg is generally considered to be a blue-collar town.
-60.00% of the Sunburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Sunburg is a city of construction workers and builders, professionals, and sales and office workers.
-There are especially a lot of people living in Sunburg who work in teaching (14.29%), office and administrative support (11.43%), and management occupations (5.71%).
+56.10% of the Sunburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Sunburg is a city of construction workers and builders, sales and office workers, and professionals.
+There are especially a lot of people living in Sunburg who work in office and administrative support (14.63%), teaching (12.20%), and sales jobs (4.88%).

 Sunburg is home to a number of people employed in the armed forces.
 When you visit or walk around Sunburg, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.

-Overall, Sunburg’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Sunburg’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sunburg has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sunburg a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The people who call Sunburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sunburg residents report their race to be White.
-Important ancestries of people in Sunburg include German, Norwegian, Irish, Swedish, and Scandinavian.
+Important ancestries of people in Sunburg include German, Norwegian, Irish, Swiss, and French.

 The most common language spoken in Sunburg is English.
 Other important languages spoken here include Scandinavian languages and Slavic languages.